QuantEcon/lecture-python.myst/lectures/util_rand_resp.md

 Suppose that the appropriate privacy measure is captured by the notion of "limited hazard" in {eq}`eq:util-rand-eight-aa` and {eq}`eq:util-rand-eight-bb`.

-Consider an unrelated question model where the unrelated question is replaced by the instruction "Say the word 'no,' " which implies that
+Consider an unrelated question model where the unrelated question is replaced by the instruction "Say the word 'no'", which implies that

 $$
 \text{Pr}(A|\text{yes})=1